How to Secure your Website

 If you aren’t using Google Search Console for your site, you should be.
 Search Console offers webmasters of all experience levels a way to monitor their website security.
 If Google detects hacked content on your site, this tool is Google’s way of letting you know.

 Google’s last suggestion is a little self-serving, but who can blame them?
 They’ve created useful, powerful tools for absolutely free, so you might as well use them.
-It’s the closest thing we have to knowing exactly what they want to see, and if it helps you know how to secure your website too, then all the better.
+It’s the closest thing we have to know precisely what they want to see, and if it helps you understand how to secure your website too, then all the better.

 Protect Your Site and Avoid Getting Hacked